dortania/OpenCore-Legacy-Patcher/docs/DONATE.md

 * Donating any spare SATA SSDs
   * Having extra SSDs on hand allows us to quickly and easily test specific builds of macOS without having to wipe drives and reinstall as much
 * Aiding by buying items in our Amazon Wishlist
-  * Currently we have a few members within Dortania testing so we recommend messaging the email listed below to see which member at the time would something purchased the most
+  * Currently we have a few members within Dortania testing so we recommend messaging the email listed below to see which member at the time would require something purchased the most

 Additionally, hardware info dumps are greatly beneficial for us to determine what patches a machine might need:

 * [IORegistryExplorer](https://github.com/khronokernel/IORegistryClone/blob/master/ioreg-210.zip?raw=true)
   * `File -> SaveAs` and open an issue on Github
-  * Note: We want IOReg dumps of hardware not running on OpenCore, instead running a clean, supported OS
+  * Note: We want IOReg dumps of hardware not running on OpenCore, instead running a clean, officially supported OS by the machine

 If you have any legacy hardware you're willing to donate or what to buy us something, please contact us at the following email: